jowo-io/next-auth-pubkey/README.md

 The `next-auth-pubkey` package extends `lnurl-auth` by wrapping it in an OAuth API. `lnurl-auth` is used to authenticate your users, and OAuth is wrapped around it to make integration with `next-auth` seamless.

-As well as providing the basic authentication functionality that you'd expect, `next-auth-pubkey` also offers some extra functionality, such as deterministically generating avatars and usernames for authenticated users!
-(These extra features can be disabled if not required)

 # Compatibility

 ```json